ECI IDIOMAS BAILEN (BAILÉN, JAÉN) SPAIN

 - Professional Development

-A lot of emphasis is placed on teacher training at the school.
-This takes the form of both inhouse and external training in Bailen and in our main school in Andújar.
-There are normally teachers’ meetings every week on a Tuesday/Wednesday.
+At the school there is a lot of emphasis on teacher training.
+This takes the form of both inhouse and external training in Bailén.
+There are normally teachers’ meetings every week.
 Teachers are paid in their monthly salary to attend these meetings since they form a part of their working conditions and teacher development.
 The meetings can take the form of an input session, presentation of new materials, brainstorming sessions etc or simply an opportunity for teachers to get together and exchange ideas and ask for help.
-External training sessions take the form of EFL workshops/training courses organised by ACEIA (in November) or some of the EFL publishing companies.
+External training sessions take the form of EFL workshops/training courses organised by ACEIA (in November in Seville and January in Jaen) or by some of the EFL publishing companies.
 They usually take place on a Saturday.
 There is usually the opportunity to attend at least one of these during the year.
-We also participate in the ACEIA Guest Speaker Scheme whereby teachers visit ACEIA schools to give teaching sessions.
-Courses and expenses are subsidised by the school.
+Courses and expenses are subsidized by the school.
+Teachers also attend workshops organized by the University of Cambridge and Trinity College which focus on specific exams.
+Some external workshops might be online and teachers are also advised on short free courses offered by Cambridge, British Council, and some other EFL organisations.

 During the year, teachers will get the opportunity to observe each other teaching (peer observations) and they will also be observed by a senior member of staff.
 We also do pop-in observations from time to time.
 Observations are designed to help you develop as a teacher and put into practice new ideas.
-Our ultimate aim for any teacher in the school is that they aim for the DELTA or a similar higher TEFL qualification.
+We help teachers who want to prepare for the DELTA or a similar higher TEFL qualification.
 More experienced members of staff are on hand to help new teachers with ideas and lesson planning, particularly at the beginning of term.

 This is not difficult to find in Bailén.
-In Bailen we have a list of contacts who regularly rent flats to teachers at the school.
+In Bailén, we have a list of contacts who regularly rent flats to teachers at the school.
 We will give you help in finding a flat since it is important to us that you feel settled as soon as possible.
-This is one of the reasons we ask teachers to come out earlier since the best flats go quickly with new teachers arriving to start in the secondary schools around the same time as our teachers.
-Teachers can stay in a hotel on arrival for the first few days until they have had a look at some flats.
-We can book this for you.
+This is one of the reasons we ask teachers to come out earlier since the best flats go quickly.
+Teachers usually stay in a hotel on arrival for the first few days until they have had a look at some flats.
+Check prices on www.booking.com.

 - Medical care